How to Find & Hire a Web Designer

 • Takes the time to explain the design process and all Web matters in terms you understand

-• Can make suggestions on how to effectively achieve your goals
+• Make suggestions on how to effectively achieve your goals

 Take the time to find a Web designer with whom you feel comfortable.
 You are an important part of the design process.